Beacon Hill Institute

 - Second International Conference on Climate Change

-- Beacon Hill Institute, "Mission and Vision", Beacon Hill Institute website, accessed May 2009.
+- Beacon Hill Institute, "Mission and Vision", Beacon Hill Institute website, Accessed July 2017.

 - Suzanne Goldberg, "Free-market research group's climate proposal denounced by host university," Guardian, Dec 5, 2013.